mholt/timeliner/README.md

 >
 > ### Where is it?
 What is the status of Timelinize?
 > Timelinize is still undergoing heavy development and is not yet release-worthy, but I have alpha versions that developers can preview if you wish.
 You can request access in an issue or via email.
 Timelinize has [a basic website](https://timelinize.com) now.
 The email address to reach me at is on that site.
 >
+> **You may wonder, why are there not more screenshots!?** A valid question.
+I would LOVE to show you but all the data I have to develop with is my own personal data, of course!
+It's hard to find parts of it that are not sensitive.
+I'm working on ways to either generate fake data or obfuscate real data for demo purposes.
+Then there will be more screenshots.
+>
 > ### Why a new project?
 > Timeliner was originally a project called Photobak, for backing up your photos from Picasa (then Google Photos).
 Then I realized that I wanted to back up all the photos I put on Facebook, Twitter, and Instagram.
 And while I was at it, why not my Google Location History?
 The project evolved enough to warrant a new name, hence Timeliner.
 Well, the next evolution is here, and I feel like it finally starts to live up to the vision I originally had after Photobak: a complete, highly detailed archive of my digital content and life and that of my family's.
 The overall scope changed enough that it warranted a new name.